 You can provision Amazon EC2 resources, such as instances and volumes, directly using Amazon EC2.
 You can also provision Amazon EC2 resources using other services in AWS.
 For more information, see the following documentation:

 To automatically distribute incoming application traffic across multiple instances, use Elastic Load Balancing.
-For more information, see Elastic Load Balancing Developer Guide.
+For more information, see Elastic Load Balancing User Guide.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch.
-For more information, see the Amazon CloudWatch Developer Guide.
+For more information, see the Amazon CloudWatch User Guide.